PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 </tr>
 </tbody>
 </table>
-<b>Note: The evaluation dataset for the above accuracy metrics is the layout region detection dataset built by PaddleOCR, containing 500 common document-type images of Chinese and English papers, magazines, contracts, books, exams, and research reports.
-The GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision type.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision type.</b>

 > ❗ The above list includes the <b>3 core models</b> that are the focus of the layout detection module.
 The module supports a total of <b>11 full models</b>, including multiple predefined models with different categories.
 The complete list of models is as follows: